dekoza/mtgpl/NEM.rst

 :mtgtip:`Parallax Nexus<https://c1.scryfall.com/file/scryfall-cards/border_crop/front/8/6/862c50c7-0840-46e0-a653-5b660fdfd4bd.jpg?1562630856|https://scryfall.com/card/nem/63/parallax-nexus?utm_source=api>`
    Fading 5 (This enchantment enters the battlefield with five fade counters on it.
 At the beginning of your upkeep, remove a fade counter from it.
 If you can't, sacrifice it.)

    Remove a fade counter from Parallax Nexus: Target opponent exiles a card from their hand.
-Activate this ability only any time you could cast a sorcery.
+Activate only as a sorcery.

    When Parallax Nexus leaves the battlefield, each player returns to their hand all cards they own exiled with Parallax Nexus.